ues-io/uesio/README.md

 npm update react -D
 ```

-- Major update and latest of an existing dependency :
+- Major update and latest (with breaking changes) of an existing dependency :

 ```
 npm install react@latest -D